 NOT RECOMMENDED by the Finance Advisory Committee - 6 Ayes - 0 Nays - 1 Not Present

 ARTICLE 20.
-To see if the Town will vote to raise and appropriate the sum of Two hundred twenty seven thousand five hundred dollars ($227,500) to pay the Town’s share of the Up-Island Regional School District’s renovations of the heating and ventilation systems at the Chilmark School providing design, procurement, installation, project management, and any costs incidental and relative thereto.
-Provided however the other two member Towns of the District approve in their share of the total project costs of $284,375.
+To see if the Town will vote to raise and appropriate the sum of Two hundred twenty seven thousand five hundred dollars ($227,500) to pay the Town’s share of the Up-Island Regional School District’s renovations of the heating and ventilation systems at the Chilmark School providing design, procurement, installation, project management, and any costs incidental and relative thereto; provided, however, that the other two member Towns of the District approve their share of the total project costs of $284,375.

 Submitted by: Up-Island Regional School District